Coronavirus News: Line at Queens food pantry stretches for 8 blocks

+And 17% of those asked said the children in their household are not eating enough because they couldn't afford enough food.

+Many in line for food in Corona on Wednesday were undocumented immigrants so they are not getting stimulus checks from the government.

-Labor unions, immigrant advocates and New York City Councilmember Francisco Moya worked together to deliver groceries to immigrant day laborers in Jackson Heights, Elmhurst and Corona.
+Meanwhile, labor unions, immigrant advocates, and New York City Councilmember Francisco Moya worked together to deliver groceries to immigrant day laborers in Jackson Heights, Elmhurst, and Corona.

 "For undocumented workers with no safety net or union protections, the job loss that has accompanied the coronavirus pandemic has meant immediate food insecurity for workers and their families, while those who continue working as essential workers are at high risk of exposure," said Manuel Castro, Executive Director of New Immigrant Community Empowerment (NICE).